ckeditor/ckbuilder/README.md

     ```

  3. That's it - CKBuilder will be downloaded automatically and a "release" version of CKEditor will be built in the new `dev/builder/release/` folder.

+**Note:** CKBuilder which is run by calling ```build.sh``` script will use default ```build-config.js``` which define skin, files to be ignored and plugins.
+For more information about build-config run builder with ```--build-help``` command.

-**Note:** The shell script is designed to run on Mac/Linux.
+**Note2:** The shell script is designed to run on Mac/Linux.
 If you are a Windows user, install [Git for Windows](http://msysgit.github.io/), make sure "Git Bash" is checked during the installation process and then run this script using "Git Bash".

 ### Using a custom ckbuilder.jar

-To get the list of all available commands, run:
+To get the list of all available commands and options, run:

 	> java -jar ckbuilder.jar --help